 However, if the company doesn’t have that level of maturity, it can be up to you as the VC to provide the supports necessary to grow it at scale.
 How can you do this?
 Let’s look at a couple of ways you could approach this with a new addition to your portfolio.

 VCs can be great partners in sharing their experience with founders on building a company and grow revenues

-Most VCs have the experience in building companies that many founders won’t.
+Most VCs have experience in building companies that many founders won’t.
 The greatest added value you can bring, particularly to those inexperienced founders, is knowing what questions to ask, and the people that can answer them.
-This is particularly true in niche industries where you have operated in before.
+This is particularly true in niche industries where you have operated before.

 It's not just about money anymore.
-Fledgling startups may need help with everything from from recruitment strategies to international expansion, strategy development, setting up partnerships or M&As.
+Fledgling startups may need help with everything from recruitment strategies to international expansion, strategy development, setting up partnerships or M&As.
 A VC usually has a wealth of connections that can help in all of these areas.

 VCs build networks or, more accurately, networks of experience and expertise.
 Bringing these into a new company (right from the due diligence process onwards) will help build it from the ground up, with strong foundations.